 What is Medicaid like in UT?
 Utah Medicaid covers a number of essential health services and items.
 These services are predetermined by the state and may change from time to time.
 Utah Medicaid does not cover a number of pre-determined services.
 Enrollees should confirm with their primary care provider to know the services covered or not covered.
 Check our Utah Medicaid coverage section for the procedures covered and those offered with restrictions.

-Utah Medicaid eligibility is determined by the state can be revised at any time.
-The current Medicaid eligibility requirements are outlined on our website.
+Utah Medicaid eligibility is determined by the state and can be revised at any time.
 The application process is easy and fast.
 You can apply on your own or get someone else to help you.
 Check our Utah Medicaid application section for the various ways in which you can apply for the program.

 Utah Medicaid has to be renewed every year.
 At the time of renewal, you have to update your information with the MCO.
 This is important as there may be some developments that can affect you eligibility for coverage.
-Providing untrue information regarding your family or income is an offence.
+Providing untrue information regarding your family or income is an offense.
 Your UT Medicaid coverage can be denied if you provide incorrect information.
-Our Utah Medicaid guide on eligibility, coverage, costs and application has everything you need to know about the program.

 How To Apply for Medicaid in Utah